(n) Provisions, Contingent Liabilities and Contingent Assets

 The fair values of non current borrowings are based on discounted cash flows using a current borrowing rate.
 They are classified as level 3 fair values in the fair value hierarchy due to the use of unobservable inputs, including own credit risk.

-ii.
+37. FAIR VALUE MEASUREMENTS (contd.) ii.
 Fair Value Hierarchy

-This section explains the judgements and estimates made in determining the fair values of the financial instruments that are recognised and measure at fair value.
+This section explains the judgements and estimates made in determining the fair values of the financial instruments that are recognised and measured at fair value.
 To provide an indication about the reliability of the inputs used in determing fair value, the company has classified its financial instruments into three levels prescribed under the accounting standard.
 An explanation of each level follows underneath the table:

-iii.
-Fair value measurement
+iii Fair value measurement

 Level 1 - Level 1 hierarchy includes financial instruments measured using quoted prices.
 This includes listed equity instruments, traded bonds and mutual funds that have quoted price.
 The fair value of all equity instruments which are traded in the stock exchanges is valued using the closing price as at the reporting period.
 The mutual funds are valued using the closing NAV.